reorx/obsidian-paste-image-rename/README.md

 If we paste the third image without editing the "New name" input, its name will be "my-blog-2.png", the number is increased according to the largest number of "my-blog-?.png" in the attachment directory.

-This feature is especially powerful if you enable "Auto rename" in settings, you can just add new images without thinking, and they will be renamed sequencially by the pattern and `imageNameKey` set.
+This feature is especially powerful if you enable "Auto rename" in settings, you can just add new images without thinking, and they will be renamed sequentially by the pattern and `imageNameKey` set.

 ## Settings